santosh-at-github/ecs-monitoring-with-prometheus-grafana/README.md

 aws ecs create-service --cluster MyWorkingCluster --service-name cadvisor-node-exporter --task-definition cadvisor-node-exporter-definition:1 --launch-type EC2 --scheduling-strategy DAEMON --region us-west-2
 ```

-3. Run one task for Prometheus and Grafana in the clsuter:
+3. Run one ECS Task for Prometheus and Grafana in the clsuter:

 ```
 aws ecs run-task --cluster MyWorkingCluster --task-definition prometheus-grafana-definition:3  --region us-west-2
 ```

 4. Access Grafana Dashboard using URL: http://monitor_ec2_public_ip:3000
-   Use user:admin and password:admin to login and then the password.
+   Use user:admin and password:admin to login and then reset the password.

 5. After logginig in, add datasource: